P2RX7

 P2X purinoceptor 7 is a protein that in humans is encoded by the P2RX7 gene.

 The product of this gene belongs to the family of purinoceptors for ATP.
 Multiple alternatively spliced variants which would encode different isoforms have been identified although some fit nonsense-mediated decay criteria.

 The receptor is found in the central and peripheral nervous systems, in microglia, in macrophages, in uterine endometrium, and in the retina.
 The P2X7 receptor also serves as a pattern recognition receptor for extracellular ATP-mediated apoptotic cell death, regulation of receptor trafficking, mast cell degranulation, and inflammation.
+Regarding inflammation, P2X7 receptor induces the NLRP3 inflammasome in myeloid cells and leads to interleukin-1beta release.

 Structure and kinetics

 The P2X7 subunits can form homomeric receptors only with a typical P2X receptor structure.

 The P2X7 receptor is a ligand-gated cation channel that opens in response to ATP binding and leads to cell depolarization.
 The P2X7 receptor requires higher levels of ATP than other P2X receptors; however, the response can be potentiated by reducing the concentration of divalent cations such as calcium or magnesium.
 Continued binding leads to increased permeability to N-methyl-D-glucamine (NMDG+).
 P2X7 receptors do not become desensitized readily and continued signaling leads to the aforementioned increased permeability and an increase in current amplitude.